kendryte/k230_docs/en/01_software/board/mpp/K230_video_codec_API_reference.md

 #### 4.2.1 API

-The video decoding module mainly provides functions such as creating and destroying video decoding channels, opening and stopping video decoding channels to receive images, setting and obtaining decoding channel properties, and binding output decoded images with VO.
+The video decoding module mainly provides functions for creating and destroying video decoding channels, starting and stopping the reception of images on decoding channels, setting and getting decoding channel attributes, and binding output decoded images to VO.

-This function module provides the following MAPIs:
+This functional module provides the following MAPI:

 [kd_mapi_vdec_init](#4211-kd_mapi_vdec_init)